-The remuneration policy, together with the implementation report, will be presented to shareholders at the company's annual general meeting to be held on 27 May 2022 for non-binding, advisory votes by shareholders.
-Voting at annual general meetings on the remuneration policy and implementation report and any required actions following from the exercise by shareholders of their votes will be conducted in compliance with the requirements of the Companies Act of South Africa ("the Act"), the Listings Requirements of the JSE Limited and King IVTM.
+At the annual general meeting on 26 May 2022, the shareholders endorsed the remuneration policy and the implementation report of the company by way of separate non-binding advisory votes of 98.60% and 98.60% in favour respectively.
+Voting at annual general meetings on the remuneration policy and implementation report and any required actions following from the exercise by shareholders of their votes was conducted in compliance with the requirements of the Companies Act of South Africa ("the Act"), the Listings Requirements of the JSE Limited and King IVTM.